The Timeless Appeal of Beige: The Ultimate Wall Color Choice

 Beige Wall Color Creates a Feeling of Warmth

-I’ve been there done that and it was a bad idea.
+I’ve been there, done that and it wasn’t good.

 Watch Out For Undertones

 Let’s talk about undertones.
-Beige can get a bad rap for being hard to deal with when it comes those sneaky undertone nuances that can make or break your color game.
+Beige is often understood because of sneaky undertone nuances that can make or break your color game.

-It isn’t just beige either.
-Every paint color (even white and black) has an undertone of some kind.
-Think of an undertone as a color within a color.
+It’s not just beige; every paint color has undertones.
+Think of an undertone as a color hidden within another color.

 According to Merriam-Webster, an undertone is a color seen through and modifying another color.